mlverse/tok/cran-comments.md

-Report the rust version before starting compilation as requested.
+Fixed Windows bug that would cause the package to not report the rust version correctly.